 Our city’s historic significance and cultural evolution through the centuries have been documented in our many temples.
-Some like the Kapaleeshwarar temple in Mylapore is massive and attract plenty of visitors.
+Some, like the Kapaleeshwarar temple in Mylapore, are massive and attract plenty of visitors.
 While they’re known primarily for their religious significance, their architecture, scale, and detail hold secrets.
 As with all temples, we love that they’re all kept spick and span, 24/7.
-So without further ado, here are five temples you need to check out.
+So, without further ado, here are the best temples in Chennai that you need to check out.

 This Shiva temple was a site of worship for goddess Parvati and was said to be built during the 7th century.
 That’s more than 1,300 years ago!
 Located in the centre of Mylapore, it is known for its large water storing tank called a theppam that fills up during the monsoon season.
 The centrepiece of the temple is, however, its gigantic gopuram that lights up like a beacon in the evening.
 Like most temples in South India, it too is part of the Dravidian style of architecture as evidenced by its large gopuram.
 The temple also hosts a yearly, week-long festival during the Tamil month of Panguni between March and April.

 Built in the 8th century by the Pallavas, this temple is located in the heart of Triplicane and was built to honour Lord Krishna and his five forms.
 Like the Kapaleeshwarar temple, it too has a water tank with a structure in the middle called a neerazhimandapam.
 During the Tamil month of Masi (February -March), they hold a yearly festival where they build a massive float that goes around the tank!
 The temple has age-old inscriptions in Tamil and Telugu as well as five shrines for the five forms of Krishna.
 The gopuram isn’t as tall as its Mylapore counterpart but is just as intricately decorated.